-I strongly believe that Microbiology is the most interesting subject, blended with many interesting funny small creatures which are invisible to the naked eyes of humans.
+I firmly believe that Microbiology is the most exciting subject, blended with many fascinating, funny small creatures invisible to the naked eyes of humans.
 The world of these tiny organisms is very big, dynamic, most interesting, and sometimes invincible.

-The colony they formed in the culture media may remind you of the beautiful scenery you have visited.
-If you start to know these organisms, you will just fall in love with these tiny creatures and will have an enduring passion to know the world of these organisms.
+The colony they formed in the cultural media may remind you of the beautiful scenery you have visited.
+If you start to know these organisms, you will fall in love with these tiny creatures and have an enduring passion for knowing the world of these organisms.

-Microbiology is an interesting subject also because our founding fathers and mother are the cool people ever born on earth.
+Microbiology is an exciting subject also because our founding fathers and mother are the cool people ever born on earth.
 Whatever nasty the microbial specimen: they gave them very cool terms.
-When they saw voluminous diarrhea produced during Vibrio cholerae infection, they termed it as “rice watery stool”.
+When they saw voluminous diarrhea produced during Vibrio cholerae infection, they termed it “rice watery stool.”

 We, microbiologists, are the lovers of foods since ancient times.
-Before the use of the Microbiology term, people used to enjoy sipping wines (som ras: the product of microbial fermentation).
+Before using the Microbiology term, people enjoyed sipping wines (som ras: the product of microbial fermentation).
 As time went on, different branches of Microbiology evolved.

-In this blog post, I am writing some interesting food terminologies which are used to describe microbial pathogens/ specimens.
+In this blog post, I am writing some exciting food terminologies used to describe microbial pathogens/ specimens.

 Table of Contents